PathVisio/pathvisio/trunk/readme.txt

                            as is shown in the side-panel
 dist/                    - output: windows installer and zip package. tools/                   - various small tools related to the
-                           gmml-visio project
+                           PathVisio project
 lib/                     - contains the 5 external libraries
-                           that gmml-visio needs.
+                           that PathVisio needs.
 images/                  - artwork
-icons/                   - toolbar and menu icons example-data/            - mapp and gmml files for quick testing src/                     - the java source tree gmml-visio.bat           - shortcut for running gmml-visio from the command line.
+icons/                   - toolbar and menu icons example-data/            - mapp and gmml files for quick testing src/                     - the java source tree pathvisio.bat            - shortcut for running PathVisio from the command line.
-                           note: this runs on the class files generated with ant. readme.txt               - this file build.xml                - ant build file (see below) gmml-visio.exe           - helper exe, checks for the presence of the java runtime environment and generates a helpful error message if it isn't present.
+                           note: this runs on the class files generated with ant. readme.txt               - this file build.xml                - ant build file (see below) pathvisio.exe            - helper exe, checks for the presence of the java runtime environment and generates a helpful error message if it isn't present.
 Otherwise, it starts the .jar swt-win32-3139.dll       - dll required on windows for the swt library SciTE.properties         - project file for the SciTE text editor. ignore this if you're not using SciTE.
-GMML_compat.xsd          - Latest version of the XML Schema used by gmml-visio. gmml-visio.iss           - inno-setup script, to generate installer
+GPML.xsd                 - Latest version of the XML Schema used by PathVisio. pathvisio.iss            - inno-setup script, to generate installer

 ****************************
 * HOW TO IMPORT IN ECLIPSE *